-With funding from USAID/OFDA, Global Communities is implementing the Returnee Reintegration and Rehabilitation Program (3RP) program to assist returnees, internally displaced people and host communities in the face of these economic, infrastructure and food security challenges.
+With funding from USAID/OFDA, Global Communities is implementing the Returnee Reintegration and Rehabilitation Program (3RP) to assist returnees, internally displaced people and host communities in the face of these economic, infrastructure and food security challenges.
 The program focuses on the provision of shelter as a catalyst to recovery and resilience.
 Safe shelter reduces the risks associated with living in unhealthy and hazardous living conditions.
 The program is also helping to establish sustainable livelihoods sources for returning populations and IDPs while providing host communities with increased income-earning potential.
-The program prioritizes the needs of all beneficiaries, including women, disabled persons and the elderly, and is training health and social workers on appropriate gender-based violence (GBV) response management and psychosocial support for GBV survivors.
+The program prioritizes the needs of all beneficiaries, including women, disabled persons and the elderly, and trains health and social workers on appropriate gender-based violence (GBV) response management and psychosocial support for GBV survivors.